ssimsangmin49-creator/azadrg/afc500/overview.md

 The chamber consists only of a connection device for injecting compressed air into the central pipe, an auxiliary fuel inlet, and temperature measuring holes at the second and third stages.

-<span style="color:blueviolet>Therefore, except for the compressed air injection method, everything is manual.</span>
+<span style="color:blueviolet">Therefore, except for the compressed air injection method, everything is manual.</span>

 ---